dhemery/DHE-Modules/modules/curve-sequencer.md

     the sequencer copies _IN_ to _OUT_.
 - Prevent _GATE_ from rising.
-    If _GATE_ rises while the sequencer is idle, the sequencer starts a sequence.
+    If _GATE_ rises while the sequencer is idle, the sequencer starts a sequence
-    When this happens,
+    and stops tracking _IN_
-    the sequencer stops tracking _IN._
+    (unless the first selected step is in _INPUT_ mode).
 - To stop tracking, set _RESET_ low or send a rising signal to _GATE._

 **Pausing and resuming a sequence.**